MrCLeo2/AltAz-SkyTracker-Arduino/README.md

 - Arduino (model at the moment unknown)
 - 2 NEMA23 stepper motor
 - 2 Tb6000 motor driver
-- GPS module
+- GPS module (gy-gps6mv2)
-- 2 Hall effect sensor
+- 2 360° Hall effect sensor

+**Theorie

+All known sky-objects are stored using the celestial coordinates.
+To get the exact location of the deep sky objects from the observers perspective, we need to convert celestial coordinates to alt/az.